ShoYamanishi/RigidBodySimulationBasics/README.md

 The [GLM](https://formulae.brew.sh/formula/glm) and [GLEW](https://formulae.brew.sh/formula/glew#default)
 can be installed by Homebrew.
 However, GLFW installed by Homebew does not seem to work for me, and I had to manually build it.
+(The glfwCreateWindow() returns nullptr when it is linked with Homebrew's glfw library.)
 Following is the instruction I followed.

 ```